jon-freed/freelawmachine/README.md

 You can inspect the Solr index cores directly using your browser:
 [http://localhost:8999/solr/#/](http://localhost:8999/solr/#/)

-# Modifying your local CourtListener website and contributing back to its repository
+## Modifying your local CourtListener website and contributing back to its repository

-Your local CourtListener   now have a working local instance of the CourtListener website.
-You also have a  well as a local copy of the
+You should not have a working local instance of the CourtListener website.
+You should also have a copy of the CourtListener repository as a sub-folder.
+To modify it and contribute you changes back to its repository:

-Now that you have a working local instance of the CourtListener website, you also
+1. On GitHub, fork the freelawproject/courtlistener repository into your own account.
+2. Initiate git for your local CourtListener folder, and set its remote to be equal to your fork.
+(You may want to do a branch.)
+3. Modify your local CourtListener instance.
+4. Push your changes up to your fork on GitHub.
+5. Submit a pull request to the main freelawproject/courtlistener repository.

 ## Working with and contributing to the FreeLawMachine repository